SECURITIES AND EXCHANGE COMMISSION

 Certain statements contained in this Report constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 They include statements that address activities, events, conditions or developments that we expect or anticipate may occur in the future and may relate to such matters as sales growth, changes in comparable sales, cannibalization of existing locations by new openings, price or fee changes, earnings performance, earnings per share, stock-based compensation expense, warehouse openings and closures, capital spending, the effect of adopting certain accounting standards, future financial reporting, financing, margins, return on invested capital, strategic direction, expense controls, membership renewal rates, shopping frequency, litigation, and the demand for our products and services.
 Forward-looking statements may also be identified by the words “anticipate,” “believe,” “continue,” “could,” “estimate,” “expect,” “intend,” "likely," “may,” “might,” “plan,” “potential,” “predict,” “project,” “seek,” “should,” “target,” “will,” “would,” or similar expressions and the negatives of those terms.
 Such forward-looking statements involve risks and uncertainties that may cause actual events, results, or performance to differ materially from those indicated by such statements, including, without limitation, the factors set forth in the section titled “Item 1A-Risk Factors”, and other factors noted in the section titled “Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations” and in the consolidated financial statements and related notes in Item 8 of this Report.
 Forward-looking statements speak only as of the date they are made, and we do not undertake to update these statements, except as required by law.

 Costco Wholesale Corporation and its subsidiaries (Costco or the Company) began operations in 1983, in Seattle, Washington.
 We are principally engaged in the operation of membership warehouses in the United States (U.S.) and Puerto Rico, Canada, United Kingdom (U.K.), Mexico, Japan, Korea, Australia, Spain, France, Iceland, China, and through a majority-owned subsidiary in Taiwan.
-Costco operated 815, 795, and 782 warehouses worldwide at August 29, 2021, August 30, 2020, and September 1, 2019, respectively.
+Costco operated 795, 782, and 762 warehouses worldwide at August 30, 2020, September 1, 2019, and September 2, 2018, respectively.
 The Company operates e-commerce websites in the U.S., Canada, Mexico, U.K., Korea, Taiwan, Japan, and Australia.
 Our common stock trades on the NASDAQ Global Select Market, under the symbol “COST.”

 We report on a 52/53-week fiscal year, consisting of thirteen four-week periods and ending on the Sunday nearest the end of August.
 The first three quarters consist of three periods each, and the fourth quarter consists of four periods (five weeks in the thirteenth period in a 53-week year).
 The material seasonal impact in our operations is increased net sales and earnings during the winter holiday season.
-References to 2021, 2020, and 2019 relate to the 52-week fiscal years ended August 29, 2021, August 30, 2020, and September 1, 2019, respectively.
+References to 2020, 2019, and 2018 relate to the 52-week fiscal years ended August 30, 2020, September 1, 2019, and September 2, 2018, respectively.

 Our average warehouse space is approximately 146,000 square feet, with newer units being slightly larger.
 Floor plans are designed for economy and efficiency in the use of selling space, the handling of merchandise, and the control of inventory.
 Because shoppers are attracted principally by the quality of merchandise and low prices, our warehouses are not elaborate.
 By strictly controlling the entrances and exits and using a membership format, we believe our inventory losses (shrinkage) are well below those of typical retail operations.

 Our strategy is to provide our members with a broad range of high-quality merchandise at prices we believe are consistently lower than elsewhere.
 We seek to limit most items to fast-selling models, sizes, and colors.
-We carry less than 4,000 active stock keeping units (SKUs) per warehouse in our core warehouse business, significantly less than other broadline retailers.
-We average anywhere from 9,000 to 11,000 SKUs online, some of which are also available in our warehouses.
+We carry an average of approximately 3,700 active stock keeping units (SKUs) per warehouse in our core warehouse business, significantly less than other broadline retailers.
+We average anywhere from 8,000 to 10,000 SKUs online, some of which are also available in our warehouses.
 Many consumable products are offered for sale in case, carton, or multiple-pack quantities only.

 In keeping with our policy of member satisfaction, we generally accept returns of merchandise.
 On certain electronic items, we typically have a 90-day return policy and provide, free of charge, technical support services, as well as an extended warranty.
 Additional third-party warranty coverage is sold on certain electronic items.

-•Fresh Foods (including meat, produce, service deli, and bakery)
+•Fresh Foods (including meat, produce, deli, and bakery)

-Warehouse ancillary businesses operate primarily within or next to our warehouses, encouraging members to shop more frequently.
-The number of warehouses with gas stations varies significantly by country, and we have no gasoline business in Korea or China.
-We operated 636 gas stations at the end of 2021.
-Net sales for our gasoline business represented approximately 9% of total net sales in 2021.
+Ancillary businesses within or next to our warehouses provide expanded products and services, encouraging members to shop more frequently.
+These businesses include gas stations, pharmacies, optical dispensing centers, food courts, and hearing-aid centers.
+The number of warehouses with gas stations varies significantly by country, and we do not currently operate our gasoline business in Korea or China.
+We operated 615 gas stations at the end of 2020.
+Net sales for our gasoline business represented approximately 9% of total net sales in 2020.

-Our other businesses sell products and services that complement our warehouse operations (core and warehouse ancillary businesses).
-Our e-commerce operations give members convenience and a broader selection of goods and services.
-Net sales for e-commerce represented approximately 7% of total net sales in 2021.
+Our e-commerce operations allow us to connect with our members online and provide additional products and services, many not found in our warehouses.
+Net sales for e-commerce represented approximately 6% of total net sales in 2020.
 This figure does not consider other services we offer online in certain countries such as business delivery, travel, same-day grocery, and various other services.
-Our business centers carry items tailored specifically for food services, convenience stores and offices, and offer walk-in shopping and deliveries.
-Business centers are included in our total warehouse count.
-Costco Travel offers vacation

 Certain financial information for our segments and geographic areas is included in Note 12 to the consolidated financial statements included in Item 8 of this Report.